“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

 “Yes, Dad.
 I love you both.”

 Dad made my airline reservations for Friday.
-I call the number Tim had given me.
+I call the number Tim gave me.

 “What?” a gruff voice answers the phone.